dki-lab/ArcaneQA/README.md

 ```

 ## Acknowledgement
-Many thanks to the feedbacks&discussions from people in OSU NLP Group.
+Many thanks to the thoughtful comments from the OSU NLP Group and the anonymous reviewers.

 We would also like to thank [Ritam Dutt](https://shorit.github.io) for first trying out our code in this repository and help us to identify some bugs during code cleaning at an early stage.